 Two days later, the NASDAQ100 has increased to 7,990.30.
 Since you are in profit, you would like to close your position by selling 5 contracts.

 View our trading conditions across our full range of products to see how trading with Global Prime is your next best move.

-Individual, Joint, Corporate and Trust accounts
+Individual, Joint, Corporate and Trust ECN trading accounts available.

 CFDs are filled by our non-bank market makers who specialise in Indices and Commodities trading to ensure the tightest prices and best execution.